Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Introduction

-\underline{\scshape The challenge in the weighted setting.} In DKG and other conventional threshold cryptosystems, all participants are treated equally, and we assume an honest majority of participants.
-However, in scenarios like PoS blockchains, validators have different \textit{weights}, while a threshold of weights is assumed to belong to honest validators.
-To bridge this gap, a common approach is to allocate different numbers of subIDs proportional to their weights.
-Each sub-ID is then treated as an independent participant in threshold cryptosystems.
+Besides those high costs, one extra challenge may make things even worse: in PoS chains, validators usually have different \textit{weights} (proportional to the number of held stakes), while a threshold of weights is assumed to belong to honest validators.
+Simply viewing a validator as a participant in DKG can be leveraged by an adversary to amplify its power: the adversary can choose to corrupt many validators with small weights and eventually control the majority of DKG participants within its budget.
+A naive approach is to allocate different numbers of sub-IDs proportional to their weights.
+Each sub-ID is then treated as an independent participant.
 While this approach addresses the security concern, it can lead to an enormous number of sub-IDs.
-For example, we would need to allocate 674 trillion sub-IDs to 3700 Filecoin validators\footnote{\url{https://filfox.info/en/ranks/power}}!
+For example, we would need to allocate 674 trillion sub-IDs to 3700 Filecoin validators\footnote{\url{https://filfox.info/en/ranks/power}.
+It has a total mining power of around 25 EB, while the power unit is 32KB, so 674 trillion sub-IDs are needed. }.